 Latin Hustle Dance

 There are so many dance styles out there that it is quite easy for a few to fall between the cracks.
 One of those styles is the hustle.
-When compared to styles such as the salsa, foxtrot, and waltz, the hustle often gets overshadowed by other big name dance styles.
+When compared to styles such as salsa, foxtrot, and waltz, the hustle often gets overshadowed by other big-name dance styles.
 The reason for this is quite a mystery, but dance classes at Arthur Murray – St. Augustine are helping bring back the hustle and show its tremendous spirit to the entire world.

-Latin hustle dance, or just hustle dance style dates back many years and has a rich history.
-It has been features on hit dancing television shows such as Dancing with the Stars, giving it some mainstream attention.
+Latin hustle dance or just hustle dance style dates back many years and has a rich history.
+It has been featured on hit dancing television shows such as Dancing with the Stars, giving it some mainstream attention.
 It is one of those dance styles that offers a great deal of freedom and creativity, not really restricting the participants into a regimented step-process.
 For this reason, it is no secret why the hustle is seen by those who know it well as one of the most enjoyable dances to perform.
 Let’s take a closer look at its history and some of the basics around it.

 Looking at the History of the Hustle

 The original hustle dance style made its debut back in the very early 1970s.
 The dance style debuted as a dance with a 5-step count and no turns at all.
-Though it has never been confirmed, the general consensus is that itw as originally created in Bronx, New York.
-It took many forms since it originally debuted, including forming into the Spanish Hustle in the middle of the 1970s, and later the Latin Hustle.
+Though it has never been confirmed, the general consensus is that it as originally created in the Bronx, New York.
+It took many forms since it originally debuted, including forming the Spanish Hustle in the middle of the 1970s, and later the Latin Hustle.

 The big claim to fame for the hustle dance style came later in the 1970s.
-The dance style had morphed to what was known as the New York Hustle and was featured quite heavily on the movie Saturday Night Fever in 1977.
+The dance style had morphed into what was known as the New York Hustle and was featured quite heavily in the movie Saturday Night Fever in 1977.
 It was at this time that the dance style truly started to take the world by storm.
-Following the release of Saturday Night Fever, the hustle began to fall back a bit in the pecking order of dances, until more recently, when it has started to be revived once again.
+Following the release of Saturday Night Fever, the hustle began to fall back a bit in the pecking order of dances, until more recently, when it started to be revived once again.

-Understanding the Basics behind the Hustle Dance
+Understanding the Basics Behind the Hustle Dance

 The hustle is not the most complicated dance in the world.
 For this reason alone, the dance is quite accessible to both beginners and experts in the dance scene.
-The hustle dance is based on rhythm a great deal, meaning that you have to follow along with the music to stay in sync.
+The hustle dance is based on a rhythm a great deal, meaning that you have to follow along with the music to stay in sync.
 The majority of the time the hustle is done to a 4/4 or 3/4 music set.
 The six-beat pattern for the hustle, once mastered, can open the doors for some very fun and enjoyable dancing on the floor.